anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 `\$msg_hash` is the SHA256 digest of the Borsh serialization of the relevant `EthereumEvent`.

-Changes to this `/eth_msgs` storage subspace are only ever made by internal transactions crafted and applied by all nodes based on the aggregate of vote extensions for the last Tendermint round.
+Changes to this `/eth_msgs` storage subspace are only ever made by validators as part of the ledger code based on the aggregate of vote extensions for the last Tendermint round.
 That is, changes to `/eth_msgs` happen in block `n+1` in a deterministic manner based on the vote extensions of the Tendermint round for block `n`.

-The `/eth_msgs` storage subspace does not belong to any account and cannot be modified by transactions submitted from outside of the ledger via Tendermint.
+The `/eth_msgs` storage subspace will belong the the `EthBridge` validity predicate.
+It should disallow any changes to this storage from transactions.
-The storage will be guarded by a special validity predicate - `EthSentinel` - that is part of the verifier set by default for every transaction, but will be removed by the ledger code for the specific permitted transactions that are allowed to update `/eth_msgs`.

 ### Including events into storage